A local guide to road trips in the UAE

 d.
 Dubai to Liwa Oasis

 The road trip from Dubai to Liwa Oasis offers an incredible desert adventure.
-Key highlights include the vast Rub’ al Khali (Empty Quarter), the historic Liwa Forts, and the towering Moreeb Dune, one of the highest sand dunes in the world.
+Key highlights include the vast Rub’ al Khali (Empty Quarter), the historic Liwa Forts, and the towering Moreeb Dune, one of the highest dunes in the world.
 Exploring the desert requires preparation: ensure your vehicle is suitable for off-road driving, carry ample water, and know basic survival skills.
 The best time for this trip is from October to March, avoiding the extreme summer temperatures.
 Camping in the desert under the stars is a must-try experience.

 A local guide to road trips in the UAE